 Head Coach/Manager – Cary Edwards

-Cary been involved as a youth sports coach since he was 15 years old when the parents of his brother’s baseball team elected to remove the head coach and elevate him to the head coach position.
+Cary been involved as a youth sports coach since he was 15 years old at which time the parents of his brother’s baseball team elected to remove the coach and elevate him to the head coach position.
 From this moment on Cary knew he would spend a lifetime coaching youth sports.
 After college and before kids he coached both baseball and basketball at the Northside Youth Organization (NYO).
 In 2007, his oldest two daughters began playing at West Cobb Girls Softball and he went on to coach them and his other 3 daughters in rec, all stars and travel ball.
 Since 2010 he has served on the Board of Directors for WCGS including service as the President of the Board and has coached 60+ teams and nearly 750 youth ball players in his career.
-Cary’s passion is to help his players learn the value of hard work, competition, accountability, self-discipline and intrinsic motivation in an effort to arm them for their lives ahead first and foremost as future adults as well as student-athletes.
+Cary’s passion is to help his players learn the value of hard work, competition, accountability, self-discipline and intrinsic motivation in an effort to prepare them first and foremost for their lives ahead not only as student-athletes but more importantly as adults.

 Asst.
 Coach – Danny Lindsey

-Danny has been coaching softball for the past 5 years and brings a wealth of knowledge regarding high level sports with him.
-As a 4-year letterman and starting offensive lineman at Auburn University during one of its most successful periods and understands the commitment and dedication it takes to rise to the top.
+Danny has been coaching softball for the past 7 years and brings a wealth of knowledge regarding high level sports with him.
+Danny was a 4-year letterman and starting offensive lineman at Auburn University during one of its most successful periods and understands the commitment and dedication it takes to rise to the top.
 Danny has been through the recruiting process and knows the lay of the land in that regard.
-As our players start to age and enter the recruiting process Danny will be instrumental in helping our student-athletes navigate the waters.
+As our players start to age and enter into the recruiting process Danny will be instrumental in helping our student-athletes navigate the waters.

 Asst Coach – We are holding this position while looking for a perfect fit from a former high level or college player who shares our vision and culture.